cloudfoundry-incubator/quarks-operator/docs/controllers/extendedsecret.md

 ##### Auto-approving Certificates

 A certificate `ExtendedSecret` can be signed by the Kube API Server.
-The ExtendedSecret Controller is be responsible for generating certificate signing request:
+The ExtendedSecret Controller is responsible for generating the certificate signing request:

 ```yaml
 apiVersion: certificates.k8s.io/v1beta1